 Companies often hold focus groups in order to get direct feedback about products, services, and even website experiences.
 The drawback to focus groups is that people often aren’t sure how to articulate what they feel about certain things.
-However, new biometric technology, such as eye-tracking software, has made it easier to determine exactly how someone feels about a website experience at any given moment–and they can allow you to do so without holding a focus group.
+However, new behavioral biometrics, such as eye-tracking software, has made it easier to determine exactly how someone feels about a website experience at any given moment–and they can allow you to do so without holding a focus group.

 What Are Behavioral Biometrics?

 Behavioral biometrics is a way to measure a user in a passive manner.
 This means that they don’t have to make specific gestures in order to determine who the user is.
-For example, a behavioral biometrics system might be able to identify a person by the way that they walk.
+For example, a behavioral technology system might be able to identify a person by the way that they walk.
 Even the angle at which they hold their smartphone can tell us a lot .
-The use of mobile devices along with the recent spike in IoT (Internet of Things) devices has made behavioral biometrics systems much more useful than ever before.
+The use of mobile devices along with the recent spike in IoT (Internet of Things) devices has made behavioral technology systems much more useful than ever before.

 How Can Behavioral Biometrics Improve Marketing?